MicrosoftDocs/xamarin-docs/docs/tools/live-player/troubleshooting.md

 ---
-title: "Troubleshooting"
+title: "Troubleshooting Xamarin Live Player"
-description: "Known issues with the Xamarin Live Player, and how to fix them." ms.prod: xamarin ms.assetid: 29A97ADA-80E0-40A1-8B26-C68FFABE7D26
+description: "This document describes known issues with the Xamarin Live Player and potential fixes.
+It discusses connection issues, configuration issues, and more." ms.prod: xamarin ms.assetid: 29A97ADA-80E0-40A1-8B26-C68FFABE7D26
 author: topgenorth